 The student’s clinical research activities provide the setting and the data for the project, which serves to demonstrate the student’s competence in the use of quantitative methods in clinical research.
 The program is designed for part-time study, which allows the fellow / student to integrate the programs' academic training with his or her clinical training.
 Additional information about academic policies for the Clinical Research Training Program and the Duke University School of Medicine is found in the School of Medicine's Bulletin.

-Applicants seeking admission as a degree candidate must submit the online application form and the following documents:
+Applicants seeking admission as a degree candidate must contact Gail Ladd directly at firstname.lastname@example.org for the application form and the following documents:

 - CV.
 A current curriculum vitae (CV).